Table of Contents

+So make sure that you have an FX Loop block in the patches for this work.
 Also, if your amplifier has a send or return level control for the loop, those might need to be adjusted as well.

 Once the physical connections are made, set the AX8 up the way you like.
 But make sure that you are including an FX Loop block in your signal chain.

 You will also want to make sure your Out 1 and 2 level controls are turned up close to max.
 This will get the right signals to the amplifier.